DOCKET

 Smiley v.
 Jenner (U.S. Dist.
 Ct. – So.
 Dist. of Indiana; 7th Circuit Court of Appeals) [Filed 6/23]

 This is a challenge to a portion of House Enrolled Act 1608, effective July 1, 2023, that prohibits schools and teachers from engaging in “instruction” on “human sexuality” to students who are pre-K through third grade.
 Our lawsuit, brought on behalf of a teacher, argues that the law is both unconstitutionally vague and violative of the First Amendment.
-The Court denied our request for a preliminary injunction and the matter is being appealed to the 7th Circuit and will be argued in February.
+The Court denied our request for a preliminary injunction and the matter is being appealed to the 7th Circuit and was argued in February of 2024.
+We are awaiting a decision.

 ATTORNEY(S): Kenneth J. Falk, Gavin M. Rose, Stevie J. Pactor